Freedom is local.

 Founder, Pantree

 Somewhere in all that, I realized something uncomfortable: the same science that helps people can just as easily be used to trap them.
-I've watched the frameworks I studied get turned into attention machines—apps, food systems, entire patterns of being—designed to maximize engagement, erode autonomy, and leave people less capable of organizing their own lives.
+I've watched the frameworks I studied get turned into attention machines.
+Apps, food systems, entire patterns of being.
+All designed to maximize engagement, erode autonomy, and leave people less capable of organizing their own lives.

+I kept meeting people who knew exactly what to do but couldn't start.
 There are a thousand YouTube videos on sheet mulching.
+They're not stuck because of information.
 They're stuck because they're alone.
 No neighbor who knows what actually thrives here.
 No one to swap cuttings with.
 No one to call when things go wrong.
+And meanwhile, kids growing up without ever touching soil, without the kind of ecological knowledge that used to be ordinary.

 If any of that resonates, I'd love to have you as a founding member.